Jim-Duke/bumbyextras/Source/B-001/README.md

 ### Reason for the Submission

-In one of the many auditioned choirs Michael Duke participated in, one included a choral arrangement by Mack Wilberg.
+In one of the many auditioned choirs Michael Duke participated in, one included a choral arrangement by Mack Wilberg of My Shepherd Will Supply My Need.
 A YouTube recording of the Mormon Tabernacle Choir singing the Mack Wilberg arrangement can be found [here](https://www.youtube.com/watch?v=yzARLyXJjec).
 The words and music were so moving that I wanted to see if we could find the original and use it in our worship.

 ## Research